Links

 The National Hospice and Palliative Care Organization represents hospice and palliative care programs and professionals.
 NHPCO develops educational programs and materials; convenes meetings and symposia; provides technical informational resources; conducts research; and monitors regulatory activities.

-(New!)
 National Transitions Of Care Coalition (NTOCC)

 The NTOCC web site provides information to help healthcare professionals understand how poor transitions impact care delivery and how they can help improve transitions in their setting.